benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 But really, that's all just tip of the iceburg stuff.
 According to an article in [The Atlantic][6], the Las Vegas casino Harrah’s tracks the smiles of the card dealers and waitstaff on the floor (its analytics team has quantified the impact of smiling on customer satisfaction) and Bloomberg logs every keystroke of every employee along with every time they enter and leave the premises according to [Business Insider Australia][5].
 The people analytics software company [Gild][7] use an algorithm that scours the internet for open-source code in order to profile software engineers, and perhaps more alarmingly, the algorithm purportedly evaluates the code for its simplicity, elegance, documentation, and several other factors, including the frequency with which it’s been adopted by other programmers.
 Stack Overflow is also mined to analyse questions and answers by individuals and the breadth and popularity of that advice.
 Linkedin and Twitter are mined to analyse the language individuals use, and Gild have decided that certain phrases and words used in association with one another distinguishes expert software engineers from less skilled programmers.
 According to Gild, it knows _"these phrases and words are associated with good coding because it can correlate them with its evaluation of open-source code, and with the language and online behavior of programmers in good positions at prestigious companies"_.[^1]

 There are many other human resources focussed analytics companies like Gild out there and who knows what data they may be collecting, how their algorithms analyse that data and what "score" they end up appointing you.
 Data collected about us and the profiles created from that data are not in our control.
-We do not know how the analysis is performed by proprietry algorithms.

 Should we expect our employers to be able to explain the selection process for a job or subjective performance reviews if it is influenced or determined by a complex algorithm?
-Is it fair and just to be reduced to a "score" determined by non-causal means?
-Is it OK to hire and deploy those with the highest scores and entirely bypass the interview process altogether?

-If you think this seems far fetched, just read any thread on any tech forum involving the topic of employment with regard to programmers.
-An often parroted requirement for employment as a programmer by a range of different people and/or companies is that a prospective employee spend their free time on public "side projects" (github repositories, whatever), as if one's entire life must be spent honing their craft.
-What about hobbies?
-Well, programming of course.
-See profiling and compliance is already happening, albeit analysed manually.

 <br/>
 <br/>